Kyoso-Team/kyoso-archive/CONTRIBUTING.md

 Make sure you do follow these guidelines when submitting a pull request:

-- Run `pnpm review` to first format, then lint the project.
+- Run `bun review` to first format, then lint the project.
 - Any pull request must point to the `dev` branch.